phillipivan/companion-module-dan-dugan-model-n/companion/HELP.md

 - **System - Network DHCP** Query / Change DHCP
 - **System - Name** Query / change unit name.
 Accepts variables
 - **System - Subscribe Unsoliccited** Query / change unsolicited messages

+## Support for other models
+At present only the Model M & N are explicitly supported.
+With that said, the dugan units share a common api.
+The Model M & N represent thr complete set of API commands.
+All other units (MY-16, Model-E3A, etc) support a subset of of these commands.
+The core channel controls are supported by all units.
+Until such time as the other models are directly supported, set the the channel count to the appropriate value, and dont use the functions not supported by your unit.
+Bulk state reporting varies between units,so stateful commands rather than explit commands may be problematic.

 ## Version History